Damsel in distress: Ancient history

 The damsel in distress theme featured in the stories of the ancient Greeks.
-Greek mythology, while featuring a large retinue of competent goddesses, also contains helpless maidens threatened with sacrifice.
-For example, Andromeda's mother offended Poseidon, who sent a beast to ravage the land.
+Greek mythology, while featuring a large retinue of competent goddesses, also contains helpless maidens threatened with human sacrifice.
+For example, Andromeda's mother offended the Nereids and Poseidon, who sent a beast to ravage the land.
 To appease him Andromeda's parents fastened her to a rock in the sea.
 The hero Perseus slew the beast, saving Andromeda.
 Andromeda in her plight, chained naked to a rock, became a favorite theme of later painters.
-This theme of the princess and dragon is also pursued in the myth of St George.
+This theme of the princess and dragon is also pursued in the myth of Saint George.
+The homosexual variant is also present in the stories of Cleostratus and Alcyoneus, youths who are to be sacrificed to man-eating serpentine monsters before they are saved by their love interests Menestratus and Eurybarus respectively.

 Post-classical history

 European fairy tales frequently feature damsels in distress.
 Evil witches trapped Rapunzel in a tower, cursed Snow White to die in Snow White, and put the princess into a magical sleep in Sleeping Beauty.
 In all of these, a valorous prince comes to the maiden's aid, saves her, and marries her (though Rapunzel is not directly saved by the prince, but instead saves him from blindness after her exile).

 The damsel in distress was an archetypal character of medieval romances, where typically she was rescued from imprisonment in a tower of a castle by a knight-errant.
-Chaucer's The Clerk's Tale of the repeated trials and bizarre torments of patient Griselda was drawn from Petrarch.
+Geoffrey Chaucer's The Clerk's Tale of the repeated trials and bizarre torments of patient Griselda was drawn from Petrarch.
 The Emprise de l'Escu vert à la Dame Blanche (founded 1399) was a chivalric order with the express purpose of protecting oppressed ladies.

-The theme also entered the official hagiography of the Catholic Church – most famously in the story of Saint George who saved a princess from being devoured by a dragon.
-A late addition to the official account of this Saint's life, not attested in the several first centuries when he was venerated, it is nowadays the main act for which Saint George is remembered.
+The theme also features in the medieval legend of Saint George who saved a princess from being devoured by a dragon.
+A late addition to this saint's hagiography, not attested in the several first centuries when he was venerated, it is nowadays the main act for which Saint George is remembered.